timotheuslin/acpica.efi.pug/README.md

     - $HOME/.cache/pug/edk2 (Linux)
 2. On Windows, the default MSVC tool chain tag is "vs2012x86".
 The following command should be run first in the command console:
     - "C:\Program Files (x86)\Microsoft Visual Studio 11.0\VC\vcvarsall.bat" x86
-3. The folder **acpica.pug**, as the current working directory, is assigned as the "WORKSPACE" directory. **[PACKAGES_PATH a.k.a.
+3. The folder **acpica.efi.pug**, as the current working directory, is assigned as the "WORKSPACE" directory. **[PACKAGES_PATH a.k.a.
 MULTIPLE-WORKSPACE](https://github.com/tianocore/tianocore.github.io/wiki/Multiple_Workspace)** is used here to implicitly reference other standard packages outside the current working directory tree.
-4. A patch file, `AcpiPkg.patch` has been applied automatically to build acpidump_stdlib.efi and acpidump_nostdlib.efi at the same time.
+4. A patch file, `AcpiPkg.patch` has been applied automatically in order to build acpidump_stdlib.efi and acpidump_nostdlib.efi at the same time.

 ## Have Fun!